openstack-infra/system-config/doc/source/firehose_schema.rst

  * ``OK``
  * ``FAILED``

-to indicate whether the playbook succesfully executed or not.
+to indicate whether the playbook successfully executed or not.

 Playbook Stats Events
 '''''''''''''''''''''